amaropedro/amaropedro/README.md

 ## Projects

 Feel free to take a look at my projects below or at my repositories tab. </br>
 I'm currently working on my first pepper.
+All the code for it can be accessed through the **IC-Detect_Hemorrhage** repository